-Pro tip #2: When you complete a stitching line, get in the habit of pressing the Needle Up feature to raise your needle to its highest position.
-If your machine does not have a Needle Up/Down feature, then turn the handwheel towards you until the takeup lever is in its highest position.
+Sew easy tip #2: When you complete a stitching line, get in the habit of pressing the needle position button to raise your needle to its highest position.
+If your machine does not have this feature, then turn the handwheel towards you one full revolution until the needle and the takeup lever is in its highest position.
 This is how you complete a stitch and avoid tangled threads!

 How to Sew Outside Corners

 Now that you’ve mastered the art of straight seams, it is time to learn how to pivot.
 Pivoting comes in handy when you need to sew something with an outside corner like a pocket.

 You can draw a good sized square on a blank sheet of paper or download the sample sheets I’ve made just for you.
 All you have to do is sign up, using the form at the bottom of this page, and they are yours!

 Here’s how you pivot: